Tubing formula keeps lashes defined all day without smudging—works best when lids are oil-free for longer, cleaner wear.

 Blinc Original Tubing Mascara

-- Very low smudge and transfer risk
+- Very low risk of smudging and transfer

 - Sets quickly and wears evenly

-- Good definition for everyday lashes
+- Good everyday definition

 Buying Guide